 Diagnosing and Overcoming Obstructive Sleep Apnea

 Obstructive sleep apnea can be difficult to diagnose.
 Patients may experience symptoms that are common to other issues.
-It takes special sleep testing to confirm obstructive sleep apnea.
+It takes special sleep testing to confirm sleep apnea mouth guard.
 It is important to visit your dentist, as well as your regular physician if you are trying to get answers.
 Sleep apnea leaves some noticeable markers on your teeth that may need attention.
 Along with a special sleep mask, you may need additional equipment from your dentist to help you breathe at night.
-There are few key things your dentist can do to help you through your sleep apnea treatment.
+There are a few key things your dentist can do to help you through your sleep apnea treatment.

 Where to Begin if you Suspect Obstructive Sleep Apnea